bdtinc/maskcam/docs/BalenaOS-DeveloperKit-Nano-Setup.md

 ## Setup Instructions

 ### 1. Create balena account
-Evan can work on this part
+Evan or John can work on this part

 ### 2. Create new application and device on balena dashboard